App idea documentation- done!

 The early fixing of the scope is the only way to make the right estimates for time and price for the app development.
 But, the further course of actions after the project kicks off plays a key role in determining how much extra the client has to pay.

 In the fixed price project, the project scope bound to not creep, it’s a sign the budget finalized at the time of contract sign will remain unchanged until the project is delivered.
 However, in the instances of the project taking more time than anticipated due to last-minute changes, or the major flaws to be fixed that are out of the scope, the client is liable to pay the overheads.

 The clients regularly requesting the changes and addition of new features, then the budget will shoot up.
 The approximate price can be assured in the beginning, but because of frequent requests for unplanned changes in the project is one of the major reasons for the increase in the cost allocated for the project.
 In the case of the hourly pricing model, the client can monitor the number of hours invested in the project and will know about the increase in the budget.
 But as mentioned earlier frequent unplanned changes and the addition of features to the project will always result in exceeding the budget quoted.

-In the fixed price approach, the client runs the risk of making the accurate long list of requirements initially and committing for the relationship at least to the duration of project development.
+In the fixed-price approach, the client runs the risk of making an accurate long list of requirements initially and committing to the relationship at least to the duration of project development.
 In the whole process, the client is not allowed to track the project progress, assess deliverables in between, and identify the hours spent on each task.
-The feeble transparency increases the risk of project going in the wrong direction and the development of the app that’s not up-to-the-mark.
+The feeble transparency increases the risk of the project going in the wrong direction and the development of the app that’s not up-to-the-mark.